History of Northeast Magnet High School!

 In August 2012 NEM moved to a new state-of-the-art school located at 53rd Street North and Rock Road.
 This larger building allowed NEM's enrollment to grow to just under 800 students.
 As part of this move students, parents and teachers elected to change the schools colors to purple and silver.
 This change reflects the overall design of the new building while holding the tradition of the Griffin mascot.

 NEM has been recognized for academic excellence at the local, state, and national level.
 In 1999, NEM was identified by the US Department of Education as a "New American High School".
 Through the years the school has also been recognized by the James Institute for Effective schools, the Senatorial Award for Excellence in Art, the State Standard of Excellence, the Challenge Award, and more.
-The Students of NEM have consistently performed at very high levels on assessments.
+The students of NEM have consistently performed at very high levels on assessments.
 Over 85% of any graduating class goes on to attend college.
-NEM students have excelled in Science Olympiad, Scholastic Art, Mock Trial, Debate, and many other magnet related and academic competitions.
+NEM students have excelled in Technology Student Association (TSA), Scholastic Art, Mock Trial, Debate, and many other magnet related and academic competitions.
 Northeast has also fostered many partnerships with many local and national businesses and colleges.
 As a result of these and other accomplishments, NEM is considered one of the top high schools in the state and nation.